-Last week, U.S. lawmakers passed on a one week spending bill to provide a bit more time for posturing over the federal budget and the limits on borrowing.
+Last week, U.S. lawmakers passed on a one-week spending bill to provide a bit more time for posturing over the federal budget and the borrowing limits.
 That means another week of headlines about the possibility of a government shutdown.

 It is possible a budget agreement and a bill allowing another trillion or two in federal borrowing won’t be passed in time.
 We may once again see non-essential agencies furloughed as politicians manufacture a “crisis” to use as leverage in negotiations.

 Despite whatever drama is ginned up, the outcome is all but certain.
-They will agree to spend far in excess of revenues and adjust the limits on borrowing upward in order to fill that gap.
+They will agree to spend far more than revenues and adjust the limits on borrowing upward to fill that gap.

-The phony political drama may have short-term effects in the markets.
-More importantly these events do contribute to an erosion in confidence in the federal government.
+The phony political drama may have short-term effects on the markets.
+More importantly, these events do contribute to an erosion of confidence in the federal government.
 That effect will be far more interesting for metals investors over time.

 Bubbly Stock Markets a Potential Catalyst for Metals in the Months Ahead